sferik/t-ruby/README.md

 * Multithreaded: Whenever possible, Twitter API requests are made in parallel, resulting in faster performance for bulk operations.
-* Designed for Unix: Output is designed to be piped to other Unix utilities, like grep, cut, awk, bc, wc, and xargs for advanced text processing.
+* Designed for Unix: Output is designed to be piped to other Unix utilities, like grep, comm, cut, awk, bc, wc, and xargs for advanced text processing.
 * Generate spreadsheets: Convert the output of any command to CSV format simply by adding the `--csv` flag.
 * 95% C0 Code Coverage: Well tested, with a 2.5:1 test-to-code ratio.